 Lancaster, PA Bankruptcy Lawyer

 Bankruptcy is often thought of as a taboo word.
 However, many people are unaware of the many benefits of filing for bankruptcy.
-At Young, Marr, Mallis & Associates, our staff and attorneys are sympathetic to the fears and understand your concerns.
-Before giving in to hopelessness, speaking with a knowledgeable lawyer who has your best interests in mind could be a much-needed life-preserver.
+At Young, Marr, Mallis & Associates, our staff and attorneys are sympathetic to your fears and understand your concerns.
+Before giving in to hopelessness, speaking with a knowledgeable lawyer with your best interests in mind could be a much-needed life-preserver.

 Chapter 7 Bankruptcy in Lancaster, Pennsylvania

 The most common type, or chapter, is Chapter 7 bankruptcy.
 Often called a straight or liquidation bankruptcy, Chapter 7 is designed for filers with limited income and assets.
 The primary benefit of Chapter 7 is that an individual or couple could quickly eliminate a substantial portion of their unsecured debt, including credit cards, medical bills, personal loans, utility bills, repossession deficiencies, certain judgments, and other types of financial obligations.